CMSgov/dpc-app/README.md

 # DPC: *Data @ The Point of Care*
 This document serves as a guide for running the DPC API on your local environment.
+Click on [DPC One-Pager](https://dpc.cms.gov/assets/downloads/dpc-one-pager.pdf) to more about the API.

 [![Build Status](https://travis-ci.org/CMSgov/dpc-app.svg?branch=master)](https://travis-ci.org/CMSgov/dpc-app)